West Hill, Devon

 West Hill is a village in the East Devon district of Devon, England.
 The village lies approximately 2 miles south west of Ottery St Mary, its nearest town.
 West Hill can be accessed by the nearby A30 road.
 The village has a primary school and a village hall, which is located by the local convenience store in the centre of the village.
 Previously part of the parish of Ottery St Mary, West Hill was made into a parish in its own right in April 2017.
+The parish had a population of 2,109 in 2021.